vintasoftware/django-react-boilerplate/README.md

 After enabling dyno metadata and setting the environment variables, your next Render.com Deploys will create a release on Sentry where the release name is the commit SHA, and it will push the source maps to it.

 ## Linting
+- At pre-commit time (see below)
-- Manually with `poetry run prospector` and `npm run lint` on project root.
+- Manually with `poetry run ruff` and `npm run lint` on project root.
-- During development with an editor compatible with prospector and ESLint.
+- During development with an editor compatible with ruff and ESLint.

 ## Pre-commit hooks

+### If you are using Docker:
+- Not supported yet.
+Please feel free to contribute!

+### If you are not using Docker:
 - Run `poetry run pre-commit install` to enable the hook into your git repo.
 The hook will run automatically for each commit.
 - Run `git commit -m "Your message" -n` to skip the hook if you need.